Andrew Hore receives five-week suspension

 Hore will miss Sunday's test against England and the first round of next year's Super Rugby season with his ban running through to February 24.

-The IRB judiciary found Hore guilty of an intentional swinging arm and handed him the top end sanction of eight weeks as there were no aggravating factors.
+The IRB judiciary found Hore guilty of an intentional swinging arm and handed him the top end sanction of eight weeks.

 His suspension was reduced by three weeks for his exemplary record during a 74-test career, genuine remorse and daily contact with Davies.